 From the frontend, your visitors will be redirected to a page with a registration form that looks similar to the picture below.

 Step 6 – Payment

-Of course, since you’re setting up a membership site, you’ll need to set up a payment method.
+Of course, since you’re developing a membership site, you’ll need to set up a payment method.
 With the free plugin package, your only option is PayPal, but there are more options available, which we’ll get into more later.

 Step 7 – Emails

 While running any kind of service, be it free or paid, you’ll want to be as clear as possible towards your customers.
 That’s precisely why it’s important to include automatic emails that confirm a visitor has become a member, that a new subscription has been activated, or that a subscription is canceled, or has expired.